CelPlays/UnrealThumbnailGenerator/README.md

 The tool is primarily designed for our needs but should fit people's need in general.
 I've added Static Mesh, Skeletal Mesh, animations and materials.

 **IMPORTANT - Read before use**
-IF you install this plugin into your project, make sure you go to project settings and put the setting "Custom Depth-Stencil Pass" to "Enabled With Stencil".
+If you install this plugin into your project, make sure you go to project settings and put the setting "Custom Depth-Stencil Pass" to "Enabled With Stencil".
 If you don't like this option, you can turn it off when you are not using the creator.
-However, for the transparency to work, that has to be enabled.
+However, for the transparency to work, that has to be enabled for the duration of the usage.

 **How it works:**
 You open the thumbnail generator and are started out with a scene and options panel on the left, on the options panel you can click buttons and also setup settings for the scene and screenshots.